mariuswilms/tears/README.md

 }
 ```

-Usually cleanup functions are called in a FIFO order.
+Usually cleanup functions are called in a LIFO order.
 If you need to break out of that, tears
-provides a way to prioritize cleanup functions.
+provides a way to prioritize cleanup functions using `End()`.

 ```go
 tear(conn.Close).End()